Episcopal Church national programs.

 There are hundreds of locations of the Episcopal Church across the nation.
-The assistance available at each site will vary, but the charity will try to help the vulnerable in the local community.
+The assistance available at each site will vary, but the charity will try to help the vulnerable in the local community with everything from housing to food, household supplies, clothes, and much more.
 The Relief and Development service from the church is where this assistance will originate from.

 Each site will have a completely different type of offering for members of the community.
 They also only support families faced with poverty in the immediate vicinity of that particular Episcopal Church.
 Much of what they offer will depend on the hard work of volunteers as well as donations from the community.
 Some examples of their services will be as follows.

 Food, hygiene items and clothing from Episcopal Church